Electric-Shade/Electric-Shade/README.md

 - 👋 Hi, I’m @Electric-Shade
-- 👀 I’m interested in Drugs
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning C,Python
+- 🌱 I’m currently learning C,C++,HTML5,Java Script
 - 💞️ I’m looking to collaborate on bleh
-- 📫 How to reach me ,unavailable
+- 📫 How to reach me ,never.neutral1918@gmail.com

 <!---
 Electric-Shade/Electric-Shade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.